ballerina-platform/ballerina-distribution/examples/grpc-server-reflection/grpc_server_reflection.md

    ::: code grpc_server_reflection.bal :::

 Setting up the service is the same as setting up the unary RPC service with additional configurations.
-You can refer to the [unary RPC service](/learn/by-example/grpc-service-unary/) to implement the service used below.
+You can refer to the [gRPC service - Unary RPC](/learn/by-example/grpc-service-unary/) to implement the service used below.

 Execute the command below to run the service.